How to execute the perfect senior executive CV

 Finally, it’s time to make your CV look great.
 The layout is just as important as the content for functional as well as aesthetic purposes.
 Your interviewer may want to scan through it initially to see if you have specific qualifications that are relevant to the job before they have a proper read through, but if they aren’t able to differentiate one section from another they may not bother trawling through the rest of it.
 Think about it from your audience’s perspective: they will have seen many, many CVs in order to find the perfect candidate.
 Their ideal CV will be easy to read and striking.
 Use a minimalist, functional layout.
 There are plenty of templates on the internet that you can look through to get ideas from if you’re unsure.

 Now that your CV is a worthy reflection of your senior executive role, you’re ready to apply for some exciting new opportunities.
-To find out the latest roles available at Carbon60, contact our consultants today.
+To find out the latest roles available at Carbon60, click here.